izderadicka/rest2backbone/readme.md

 More Info
 =========

-More info will be on [my web](http://zderadicka.eu)
+More info will be on [project page on my web](http://zderadicka.eu/projects/python/rest2backbone/)

 Versions:
 ========
-0.1 - first release
+1.0 - first release
+1.0.1 - minor fixes
+	added support for Textarea widget in templates

 License:
 =========